ib-ruby/ib-container/README.md

 They offer a unified user experience around full Linux systems running inside containers or virtual machines.

-[IB-Container](https://github.com/ib-ruby/ib-container) provide a suitable environment to run applications addressing the TWS-API of Interactive Brokers.
+[IB-Container](https://github.com/ib-ruby/ib-container) provides a suitable environment to run applications addressing the TWS-API of Interactive Brokers.
 Several Container can safely run simultaneously and 24/7 on standard cloud-instances.

 The broker provides two java-executables serving as API-Server